-Located in the media room on the lower level of Museum Brandhorst, "Coming Together in Parts" presents video works by artists who deal with the interaction of bodies and technologies as well as alternative narratives of the future.
+Located in the media room on the lower level of Museum Brandhorst, the film program “Coming Together in Parts” responds to and extends the themes of the exhibition “Future Bodies from a Recent Past—Sculpture, Technology, and the Body since the 1950s”—in terms of media, time, and content.
+"Coming Together in Parts" presents video works by artists who deal with the interaction of bodies and technologies as well as alternative narratives of the future.
 The film program takes place in two chapters.
-The first part, titled "Carriers," will focus on works by Jill Magid, Sondra Perry, and Jeamin Cha beginning June 2, 2022.

 Curated by Franziska Linhardt

-The film program “Coming Together in Parts” responds to and extends the themes of the exhibition “Future Bodies from a Recent Past—Sculpture, Technology, and the Body since the 1950s”—in terms of media, time, and content.
-The first part of the program, entitled “Carriers”, addresses bodies as carriers of meaning and how artists engage with the representations of bodies in digital and technological environments.
+The first chapter addresses bodies as carriers of meaning and how artists engage with the representations of bodies in digital and technological environments.
 The video works on display, by Jill Magid, Sondra Perry, and Jeamin Cha, examine different forms of alienation between subjects and their images, as well as their relationships to organizations and institutional structures.

 Jill Magid, Lobby 7, 1999